-Residents are linked to one another in a 3-tiered buddy system, each group comprising a PL1, PL2, and PL3.
+Residents are linked to one another in a 3-tiered buddy system, each group comprising a combination of PL1s, PL2s, and PL3s.
 Residents with similar career interests or backgrounds are identified and connected for support and mentoring.
 This program is completely resident-run and supported by the Program Leadership.

 One of the most important traditions of the CHOP residency experience takes place far outside the walls of the hospital.
 Each year, residents embark on a 2 1/2 day retreat where they have the opportunity to share and to reflect upon their experiences as new physicians.
 The retreats are facilitated by a graduate of the residency program who is now the Director of Education for the University of Pennsylvania Psychiatry Department.